ggadwa/WSJS/readme.md

 ## Running Locally (Just playing)

-TODO -- will require a native-wrapped app
+TODO -- will require a native-wrapped app or how to run the java app

 ## Running on WebHost